zedwerks/keycloak-smart-fhir/keycloak/README.md

 ## Applying realm-admin access for the terraform service account client

+Bash Script:

 ```bash
 bin/terraform-realm-admin.sh
 ```

   This is a script that is loaded into ```/opt/keycloak/bin```.
 It is called to setup the realm permissions for the terraform client.
   This script is not automatically called when the image runs.
 This is deliberate as we don't want to over-permit the terraform client at the initial build.
-Instead, use the example script ```reset.sh`` to rebuild and apply the terraform scripts.
+Instead, look at the example script ```../example/reset.sh`` - it calls this script using docker cli.

 ## Creating the target realm using a template

+File:

 ```bash
 import/realm-template.json